hakanensari/vacuum/README.md

 ## Usage

+Refer to the [API docs](https://docs.aws.amazon.com/AWSECommerceService/latest/DG/CHAP_ApiReference.html) as necessary.

 ### Prerequisite

-You must [register as an affiliate](https://affiliate-program.amazon.com) to access the Product Advertising API.
+You must [register as an affiliate](https://affiliate-program.amazon.com) to access the API.
 Amazon will issue your AWS credentials when you register.

 ### Setup